ar5had/javascript-calculator/README.md

 # javascript-calculator
-It is a calculator that uses javascript for its working.
+It is a caclculator made by pure javascript.
+You can do airthmatics and chain operations as long as you want.